Friday, February 26, 2021 - Saturday, February 27, 2021

 How to Stay Connected

 Check out the sidebar that says "Stay Connected!"
 We have made quick links to all of our social media sites, our Remind text messaging group, our email list, and more.
-If you're not already connected with us in these ways, please do so now, as these are the ways we are communicating the most up-to-date information.
-These are also all of the ways that you can reach us during this time.
+If you are not already connected with us in these ways, please do so now, as these are the ways we are communicating the most up-to-date information.